Halle synagogue attack 1 year on: Do German Jews feel safer? | DW | 08.10.2020

 On Friday, the German city of Halle commemorates those killed in an attack on worshippers on Yom Kippur.
 Despite a wave of solidarity, many in the Jewish community feel the authorities' reaction has been "half-hearted."

-The German police did not come out of last year's attack in Halle looking good.
-In the hours after what could have been the worst anti-Semitic atrocity in Germany since the Holocaust, the head of the local Jewish community Max Privorozki complained bitterly about the complacency of the local police.
+The attacker failed largely because of the Jewish community's own security precautions: a strong locked door and a CCTV camera.
+They prevented what could have been the worst anti-Semitic atrocity in Germany since the Holocaust.

+German police did not come out of the attack in the eastern German city looking good.

-"We said several times that we wanted police protection in front of the synagogues and communities in Saxony-Anhalt, just like in the big cities: Berlin, Munich, Frankfurt," he told the MDR public broadcaster the next day.
+"We said several times that we wanted police protection in front of the synagogues and communities in Saxony-Anhalt [the state in which Halle is located], just like in the big cities: Berlin, Munich, Frankfurt," Privorozki, the head of the local Jewish community, told public broadcaster MDR the next day.
 "But we were always told: Everything's wonderful, everything's super, everything ok."

-Privorozki was one of the 52 people celebrating Yom Kippur inside the synagogue on October 9, 2019, when a 27-year-old man from a nearby town attempted to blast his way into the building with a homemade arsenal of guns and grenades.
-He failed largely because of the community's own security precautions: a strong locked door and a CCTV camera.

-Even as the shock of the attack subsided, focus began to shift to the complacency of police, who, it has emerged during the still-ongoing trial, failed to notice the attacker driving past the synagogue during his escape a few minutes later, having by then killed two non-Jewish German people.
+It has since emerged during the still-ongoing trial that police failed to notice the attacker driving past the synagogue during his escape a few minutes later, having by then killed two non-Jewish German people.

-Josef Schuster, president of the Central Council of Jews in Germany, the country's foremost umbrella organization for the German Jewish community, called the Saxony-Anhalt police's neglect "scandalous" at the time.
+That negligence was "scandalous," said Josef Schuster, president of the Central Council of Jews in Germany.
+The umbrella organization is Germany's foremost for the Jewish community.

 Read more: Jewish life in Germany is 'thriving,' commissioner says